-- 5.1 Enrolment establishes an individual's status as a student of the University. - 5.2 Enrolment is the agreement between the University and the student under which: - (a) The University provides a programme of studies for the student and makes available to the student the other academic services and facilities associated with that programme of studies;
+- 5.1 Enrolment establishes an individual's status as a student of the University. - 5.2 Enrolment is the agreement between the University and the student under which: - (a) The University provides a programme of studies for the student and makes available to the student the other academic services and facilities associated with that programme of studies:

 - (b) The University confers the award for which the student is registered where the student satisfies the Board of Examiners of their entitlement to receive that award; - (c) The University and the student agree to be bound by the University's regulations; - (d) The student undertakes to pay the fee for the programme of studies and any other charges levied by the University in respect of the programme of studies and the provision of other academic services and facilities associated with the programme of studies.
-Students are expected to pay their fees, or make arrangements for the future payment of fees, at enrolment; - (e) The student undertakes to do anything else required by the University that concerns the student's following of a programme of studies, receipt of other academic services and the use of facilities associated with a programme of studies; - 5.3 An individual is not enrolled as a student unless the University has received a properly completed University enrolment form that is signed by the student. - 5.4 An individual who is not enrolled as a student of the University shall not be allowed to follow any part of the programme of studies and shall not be considered at the relevant Board of Examiners. - 5.5 The periods of enrolment shall normally be as follows:
+Students are expected to pay their fees, or make arrangements for the future payment of fees, at enrolment; - (e) The student undertakes to do anything else required by the University that concerns the student's following of a programme of studies, receipt of other academic services and the use of facilities associated with a programme of studies; - 5.3 An individual is not certified as a student until they have completed the relevant enrolment process as requested by the University and their enrolment authorised by a designated member of staff of the University. - 5.4 An individual who is not enrolled as a student of the University shall not be allowed to follow any part of the programme of studies and shall not be considered at the relevant Board of Examiners. - 5.5 The periods of enrolment shall normally be as follows: